-Selma Ismail Selma Ismail graduated from ASU in May 2018 with degrees in Global Studies; and Business (Public Service/Public Policy) from the WP Carey School of Business.
+Raneem Tohaibeche Raneem graduated from the College of Liberal Arts and Sciences with her Bachelors in Biochemistry along with a Certificate in Arabic Studies.
+Her Arabic study courses led her to start an honors thesis project under the supervision of Dr. Souad T. Ali about the evolution of Muslim female physicians in medicine.
+Raneem's interest in medicine and the health field has been uprising since, and she is currently pursuing her Master in the Science of Health Care Delivery.
+Selma Ismail Selma Ismail graduated from ASU in May 2018 with degrees in Global Studies and Business (Public Service/Public Policy) from the WP Carey School of Business.
 She also completed an Arabic Studies Certificate in SILC, as well as a Certificate in Islamic Studies in Religious Studies.
 Selma has received a prestigious Fulbright Scholarship to teach English in Malaysia as a Fulbright Scholar.
-With interest in international relations and human right issues, Selma completed her Honors Thesis "Female Circumcision in Sudan: Exploring the Human Rights Abuse Through a Culturally Competent Lens", directed by Dr. Souad Ali.
+With interest in international relations and human right issues, Selma completed her Honors Thesis "Female Circumcision in Sudan: Exploring the Human Rights Abuse Through a Culturally Competent Lens", directed by Dr. Souad T. Ali.

-Joseph Conant Joseph graduated with a B.A. in French with a minor in Arabic Studies and an Arabic Studies Certificate in the School of International Letters and Cultures.
-He received two prestigious scholarships: the Boren Scholarship (NSEP and a scholarship from Qatar University to study advanced Arabic).
+Joseph Conant Joseph graduated with a B.A. in French with a Minor in Arabic Studies and an Arabic Studies Certificate in the School of International Letters and Cultures.
+He received two prestigious scholarships: the Boren Scholarship NSEP and a scholarship from Qatar University to study advanced Arabic.
 He is very interested in doing further Arabic studies.
 Joseph also assumed the position of President of the Arabic Language and Culture Club for one year.
-Mary-Victoria Hickcox Mary-Victoria Hickcox graduated with a B.A. degree in Global Health and a minor in Sustainability from Barrett, the Honors College.
-Her thesis, "Addressing Misconceptions of Women in Islam through the Exegesis of Female Islamic Scholars", directed by Dr. Souad Ali, examined the various interpretations and readings of the Qur'an pertaining to women (and men).
-She is teaching middle school science in Phoenix through Teach For with a long-term goal of entering into education policy.
+Mary-Victoria Hickcox Mary-Victoria Hickcox graduated with a B.A. degree in Global Health and a Minor in Sustainability from Barrett, the Honors College.
+Her thesis, "Addressing Misconceptions of Women in Islam through the Exegesis of Female Islamic Scholars", directed by Dr. Souad T. Ali, examined the various interpretations and readings of the Qur'an pertaining to women (and men).
+She is teaching middle school science in Phoenix through Teach For America with a long-term goal of entering into education policy.

 Ayla Perez Ayla Perez graduated with a Master's degree in Women and Gender Studies from the School of Social Transformation.
-Her Masters Applied Project for Women and Gender Studies, chaired by Dr. Souad Ali, examined honor crimes within imperialism, colonialism and regime change.
+Her Masters Applied Project for Women and Gender Studies, chaired by Dr. Souad T. Ali, examined honor crimes within imperialism, colonialism and regime change.
 As a case manager for substance abuse and mental health, she works now to obtain grants to develop a program in the U.S. to recognize honor crimes against women and create support systems for survivors of honor crimes.
-Lourdes Saez Lourdes E. Saez completed her Ph.D. in Religious Studies with concentration in Islam in Global context in August 2017 in ASU under the mentorship of Dr. Souad Ali, Dr. Abdullahi Gallab and Dr. Moses Moore.
+Lourdes Saez Lourdes E. Saez completed her Ph.D. in Religious Studies with concentration in Islam in Global context in under the mentorship of Dr. Abdullahi Gallab, Dr. Souad T. Ali and Dr. Moses Moore.
 She also holds a Certificate in Arabic Studies.
 Her Dissertation, Hay Moros en la Costa: the Imprint and Legacy of Islam in Puerto Rico and the Fiestas de Santiago Apostol, examined the legacy of Islam through Iberian and African Muslims in Puerto Rico.
 Lourdes received a Master of Arts in Cultural Studies from the University of New Mexico, Albuquerque, NM.
 She also holds a Master of Arts in Spanish, from the University of South Florida, Tampa, FL.
-She currently teaches at a college in Albuquerque and volunteers for a local Homeless shelter.
+She currently teaches at a college in Albuquerque and volunteers for a local homeless shelter.